nutratech/blog/posts/hosting-your-own-blog-ubuntu-nginx-ghost.rst

     `Freenom - A Name for Everyone <https://www.freenom.com/en/index.html?lang=en>`_

-You need to register a domain and point its ``"A"`` records to your Ubuntu server's IP.
+Register a domain and point its ``"A"`` records to your Ubuntu server's IP.

 1. Register for an account
 2. Go to ``Services > Register`` a New Domain, and complete the steps.